Losilof39/glDoom/README.md

 3. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL

-4. Support SDL3 api
-   - Find SDL2 replacements in some parts

 Plus more!

 ## Compiling